 Delta 9 THC

 Delta 9 THC is the most well-known and most prevalent cannabinoid in the marijuana plant.
 It is responsible for the psychoactive effects that are commonly associated with cannabis use.
 Delta 9 THC binds to the CB1 receptors in the brain, producing feelings of euphoria, relaxation, and increased appetite.
-It is also known for its potential therapeutic benefits, including pain relief, anti-nausea, and anti-inflammatory properties.
+It is also known for its potential therapeutic benefits.

 Strength: Delta 9 THC is considered the standard for comparing the strength of other THC variants.
 It is the most potent form of THC found naturally in cannabis plants.

 Legality: Delta 9 THC is illegal under federal law in the United States.
 However, some states have legalized it for medical or recreational use.
 One exception is Delta 9 THC present in hemp which must currently be 0.3% or lower.
 Check out this post to see how legal hemp thc gummies are made.

 Delta 8 THC is an isomer of delta 9 THC, which means it has a similar chemical structure but with some differences in the arrangement of atoms.
 It is found in much smaller concentrations in the cannabis plant, usually less than 1%.
 Delta 8 THC is known for producing a milder psychoactive effect compared to delta 9 THC, often described as more clear-headed and focused.